 It’s only fair to give a little background.
 I’m not good at this.
 I’ll give a fly over of my life.
 A few weeks after my dad graduated from college, I was born.
 Fourth of July.
 I can only imagine my parents and older brother were thrilled.
 I grew up thinking (because that’s what my grandpa always told me) that the fireworks were for me.
 I believed it.

 We moved a lot.
 By the time I settled in what I considered my hometown at 9 years old, I had lived in 8 cities, including five states.
 No my dad wasn’t a wanted man.
 It was just varying circumstances.
 I came to fourth grade, my third elementary school, having been uprooted a few times.
 I say this just to say, I wasn’t a kid that didn’t know a little bit about flexibility.
 We stayed put for the next several years, through junior high and my freshman year in High School.
 Then at that crucial time in my adolescence life we drove from the West Coast across the entire country to the East Coast.
 We had a Chrysler New Yorker and a 21 foot trailer.
 I was no stranger to road trips but this one took the cake.
 Along with my brother and sister, I was trapped in the back seat for 3,000 miles.
 My grandparents took this voyage with us, as they did on most trips.
 They had their own rig and the best reprieve was transferring to the front seat of their 68 Chevy truck.
-I would position myself between the two of them and pop onto their CB radio.
+I would position myself between the two of them and pop onto their CB radio. (for those of you unfamiliar with CB radio, it stands for Citizen’s Band radio.
+It was like a walkie talkie used between drivers.)
 This of course was way before cell phones.
 It was like magic.
 You had to use the proper lingo.
 “KBY5598, over, when is the next pit stop?” and then someone from my parents’ car would respond, using their call number.
 It was official and absolutely the best.
 And pretty much my main source of entertainment.
 That and finding the alphabet along the way in license plates and billboards.
 I was intentional in calling them out, letter by letter.
 I can still remember my grandfather saying to my grandmother, “Does she ever stop talking?”.
 Apparently not.

 We drove clear across America.
 From the Rocky Mountains to the wheat fields of Kansas.
 Dad would ask me to pull out the Rand McNally atlas and turn to the page that connected us with the highways and byways of that particular state we were traversing.
 He’d say, how far until we get to Kansas City?
 And I would count up all the connecting points (between each city on the map was a number that showed the distance, so once you figured out where you were currently you could add the numbers to get the grand total of how many miles you had to go) and give dad the grand total.
 Talk about retro.
 These were simple days.
 It’s not that I don’t appreciate my GPS, but this was different.
 You got the lay of the land as the entire state was laid out across your lap.
 I loved maps.
 Before these long trips we would gather the neatly folded AAA maps of each state we planned to traverse.
 It really was a game.
 We made mistakes but it was team work.
 We’d look at the gas tank and estimate if we could make it to the next gas station.
 What wasn’t necessarily on the map was a steep incline where our car might get 4 miles to the gallon and leave us praying we wouldn’t sputter to an unwanted stop in the middle of, literally, no where.

 Obviously it didn’t work out that way.
 We got married.
 Who knew?
 To our great surprise, two weeks after we got married we were pregnant.
 It wasn’t a beautiful moment.
 In fact if I recall properly, we were in an ugly argument and part of the conversation went like this, “… and by the way, I’m late…” No hugs, or joy or happy tears.
-But we ended up really really loving our firstborn.
+But we ended up really, really loving our firstborn.
 And each other.
 And a second one came.
 And a third.
 And a fourth.
-Who were all these kids and why did they keep calling me Mommy?
 There’s a rumor that one of us wanted three kids and one of us wanted four and so we just compromised with seven.
 But that’s a whole other story.
 In the end, that’s what happened.
 They kept coming.
 Seven kids.
 Seven.
 Well and then an eighth.
 Oh my, so much to discuss.